knowitall/implie/README.md

     (Athens International Airport; has city; Athens)

 ## Building
+ImplIE uses Java 8 and the sbt build system.
 Install [sbt](http://www.scala-sbt.org/release/tutorial/Setup.html).
 Enter the root directory of this repository and run command

-    sbt
+    sbt compile

 This will take a while the first time since it will download and resolve all the dependencies.

+## Using ImplIE as a Dependency
+ImplIE can be added as a dependency in sbt by adding the following to the libraryDependencies.

+    libraryDependencies ++= Seq(
+        // other dependencies...
+        "edu.washington.cs.knowitall.implie" %% "implie" % "1.0.0",
+        // other dependencies...
+    )

 ## Running
 TODO